Is GradPlan my official degree audit?

 Can I register for classes in GradPlan?

 No. GradPlan is a snapshot of courses in-progress, planned, and in academic history.
-Registration will continue to be handled through the Student Services tab of OnePort.
+Registration is handled through the Student Services tab of OnePort.

 GradPlan Functions & Features